aspiringweb/classable/README.md

 And it's only needed when the entity is used inside your own codebase with functions that are useful for your specific purpose and domain.

-You can implement this with the following hook:
+You can still implement this with the following hook:

 ```PHP
     function hook_entity_info_alter(&$entity_info) {